-April The Giraffe Updates: Calf ‘Calming Down’, AAP Warning On Giraffe Cam Use
+April The Giraffe Updates: Calf ‘Calming Down,’ AAP Warning On Giraffe Cam Use

 The Animal Adventure Park’s new April the Giraffe update doesn’t say much, but it does confirm that the 15-year-old female giraffe might not be too far away from giving birth to her fourth calf.

-As the Inquisitr wrote yesterday, a great deal of us have caught “April the Giraffe syndrome,” thanks to the Animal Adventure Park’s constant and consistent updates, as well as its live giraffe cam.
-And while there have been some reports speculating that it’s all part of an elaborate April Fool’s joke, especially considering the giraffe’s name, the Inquisitr wrote that there’s been enough proof and corroborating evidence to show that April is indeed pregnant, as she and her “baby daddy” Oliver expect a baby giraffe – April’s fourth, and the much younger Oliver’s first.
+As the Inquisitr wrote yesterday, a great deal of us has caught “April the Giraffe syndrome,” thanks to the Animal Adventure Park’s constant and consistent updates as well as its live giraffe cam.
+And while there have been some reports speculating that it’s all part of an elaborate April Fool’s joke, especially considering the giraffe’s name, the Inquisitr wrote that there’s been enough proof and corroborating evidence to show that April is indeed pregnant as she and her “baby daddy” Oliver expect a baby giraffe – April’s fourth, and the much younger Oliver’s first.

 All of us when April finally gives birth. #AprilTheGiraffe pic.twitter.com/dbQo0LOo6t